Free ways to access science at the Ri

 Follow us on social media

 Every day there's something new to learn!
-Follow us on Facebook, Twitter, Instagram or TikTok for bite-size science (and the best nerdy bants on the Internet).
+Join over 1.5 million followers on Facebook, X, Instagram, TikTok and BlueSky for bite-sized science (and the best nerdy bants on the Internet).

 A woman showing a demo with lots of sparks